An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014

 Before the first dictionaries appeared in the last few hundred years, scribes spelled according to sound. spelling variations are common among Scottish names.
 Baikie has been spelled Backie, Baikie, Bakey, Baikey, Baky, Baickie and others.

-First found in Angus, where they held a family seat from very ancient times as Lords of the manor of Baikie.
+First found in Angus (Gaelic: Aonghas), part of the Tayside region of northeastern Scotland, and present day Council Area of Angus, formerly known as Forfar or Forfarshire, where they held a family seat from very ancient times as Lords of the manor of Baikie.
 However, by the 14th century this family appears to have moved north to the Orkneys where they became a prominent family.

 This web page shows only a small excerpt of our Baikie research.
 Another 136 words(10 lines of text) covering the years 1600 and 1697 are included under the topic Early Baikie History in all our PDF Extended History products.

 More information is included under the topic Early Baikie Notables in all our PDF Extended History products.

 In those unstable times, many had no choice but to leave their beloved homelands.
 Sickness and poverty hounded travelers to North America, but those who made it were welcomed with land and opportunity.
 These settlers gave the young nations of Canada and the United States a strong backbone as they stood up for their beliefs as United Empire Loyalists and in the American War of Independence.
 In this century, the ancestors of these brave Scots have begun to recover their illustrious heritage through Clan societies and other heritage organizations.
 Early passenger and immigration lists reveal many Scottish settlers bearing the name Baikie:

 Baikie Settlers in the United States in the 19th Century

 Baikie Settlers in the United States in the 20th Century